jakguru/hazteam-sop/readme.md

 ## Clan Matches and/or Challenges:
 *  Any requests for a clan match, tournament or challenge are required to be forwarded to Nymesis or AJZ.
 In their absence, the request should be redirected to a Council member.

+## Advancement In Rank - Beyond The Enlisted Ranks:
+*  Once a member reaches their two year promotion/anniversary date with the team, they will have a choice to make regarding their future advancement opportunites from the three choices below.
+*  1. Line Officer:  The member may choose to leave the senior enlisted ranks and move into Command, or the Line Officer route, being promoted to Ensign.
+*  2. Warrant Officer:  A WO is considered to be a "specialist" in their field.
+It's typical for senior enlisted personnel to move into the WO route to further specialize in their technical expertise, especially if the individual is not interested in Command responsibilites.
+If a member chooses the WO route after two years, they will move into the senior enlisted ranks and move into the WO route, with ranks consisting of WO-1 through WO-5.
+*  3. Remain MCPO:  Of course, a member may choose to stay in the senior enlisted ranks at MCPO, however, remaining at this rank will not allow for future promotions, as MCPO is at the top of the enlisted ranks.